Indonesian Forest Rangers: Organization

+SPORUC

 POLHUT has its own rapid response unit formed in 2005, named SPORC (Satuan Polhut Reaksi Cepat) (Forest Rangers Rapid Response Unit), translated as POLHUT's rapid response unit.

 Based on Minister of Forestry decree No.P.75/Menhut-II/2014 regarding POLHUT, SPORC is a unit within POLHUT with enhanced qualification to overcome forestry security issues in an efficient, effective and accurate manner.

 Weapons

 POLHUT officers are trained in the use of firearms for protection.

 Semi-automatic pistols are issued to most units.
 SPORC officers are also trained in the use of shotguns and sub-machine guns.